Review

 • Pick convertible if your dancer needs both footed and footless across class, pointe, sandals, or quick costume changes.
 Pick footed if the studio wants a clean uninterrupted line.

 • Check the waistband.
 Some dancers love a wide knit waistband (Bloch Contoursoft) and absolutely cannot tolerate elastic.
 Some dancers don't notice.
 Find out before you commit to a multi-pack.
+For the dancer whose sensory needs run deeper than the waistband, to the leotard's seams and tag or to wanting the calm of deep-pressure compression, can my dancer wear a compression shirt under her leotard for sensory needs covers the seamless and compression layers that help.

 • For skin-tone or tan requirements, write down the studio's EXACT wording and compare it to the seller's color name.
 'Suntan,' 'light suntan,' 'caramel,' 'mocha,' 'coffee,' 'nude,' and 'theatrical pink' can mean different shades brand-to-brand.
 Photograph the studio's example pair if you can.